shahramyalameha/burai/docs/source/usage/layout.rst

     "Full screen", "BURAI windows size are changed full screen."
     "Quit [Ctr +Q]", "BURAI platform are finished."

 * Materials API

-BURAI can get crystal structure by using `Materials API <https://materialsproject.org/>`_ .
-Therefore, users have to enter element symbols into the bar of Materials API.
-The detailed explanation is shown in Materials API content (add link).

 Home tab
 --------